 |Versions for this Unit:|

 |Brief Handbook Description:||This is a fourth year core unit of study for the degree in Civil Engineering and fourth year elective for the degree in Project Engineering and Management (Civil).

 The objective of this unit is to give students an appreciation of the role of the designer in the development of Civil Engineering projects.
 At the end of this unit, students will have developed an understanding of the design philosophy.
 They will gain this through their involvement in a number of exercises which cover the design sequence from concept to documentation.

 The syllabus comprises: design sequence beginning with a 'brief' and including definition, value and criteria selection; generation of proposals; analysis of proposals; selection of design; development of details of a particular design selected; feasibility studies and examination of existing works; study of design projects by stages, including details of some aspects.

 This unit is under the direction of an engineer in professional practice in cooperation with other professional practitioners and members of the academic staff.
-Lectures and exercises on interaction between civil engineering and architectural design and practice are included in the unit.
+Lectures and exercises on the interaction between civil engineering and architectural design and practice are included in the unit.